 How does my Pinterest account always seem fresh?
-Because I am never repeating images.
+Because I never repeat images.
 Every time I promote a post, I use a brand new image.

 For example, here are three different pins for the same post.

 The first time I promoted my post, I saved Image 1 one time into each of my applicable boards, both personal and group.
 So, I didn’t save it to my blogging tips board since it has nothing to do with blogging.
 Usually, a book list pin like this one will get saved into 34 different boards.

 A few weeks later, it was time for another round of marketing.
 I created image 2 and saved it one more time into each of those same boards.